thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/3. Customize the Appearance/fire-app-builder-customize-look-and-feel.md

   }
 ```

-## Customize the Recommended Content Section {#recommendations}
+## Customize the Related Content Section {#relatedcontent}

-On the Content Details screen, a list of "Recommended Content" appears below the content preview.
+On the Content Details screen, a list of "Related Content" appears below the content preview.

-{% include image.html file="firetv/fireappbuilder/images/fireappbuilder_reccontent" type="png" alt="Recommended content" %}
+{% include image.html file="firetv/fireappbuilder/images/fireappbuilder_reccontent" type="png" alt="Related content" %}

 You populate this section by matching certain tags in your feed.
-For more details on configuring Recommended Content, see ["Recommended Content (Through Tags)"][fire-app-builder-set-up-recipes-content#tags] in Set Up the Content Recipe.
+For more details on configuring Related Content, see ["Related Content (Through Tags)"][fire-app-builder-set-up-recipes-content#tags] in Set Up the Content Recipe.

 ## Customize the App Icon